Manage SQL sessions

 Engine Version

-The engine version for the sql session.
-For more information about engine versions, see Engine versions.
+The engine version for the SQL session.
+For more information, see Engine versions.

 Use Fusion Acceleration

-Fusion Engine can accelerate Spark workloads and reduce the total cost of tasks.
-For billing information, see Billing.
-For more information about Fusion Engine, see Fusion Engine.
+Fusion can accelerate Spark workloads and reduce the total cost of jobs.
+For billing information, see Product Billing.
+For more information about the Fusion engine, see Fusion engine.

 Automatic Stop

 Enabled by default.
-You can specify a custom idle timeout, after which the system automatically stops the sql session.
+You can specify a custom idle timeout.
+The system automatically stops the SQL session after it remains idle for the specified period.

 Normal Network Connection

-Select an existing network connection to access data sources in a VPC or external services.
-For more information about how to create a network connection, see Network connectivity between EMR Serverless Spark and other VPCs.
+An existing network connection for accessing data sources in a VPC or external services.
+For more information, see Network connectivity between EMR Serverless Spark and other VPCs.

 spark.driver.cores

-The number of CPU cores for the driver process in the Spark application.
-The default value is 1 CPU.
+The number of CPU cores for the driver process.
+Default value: 1.

 spark.driver.memory

-The amount of memory for the driver process in the Spark application.
-The default value is 3.5 GB.
+The amount of memory for the driver process.
+Default value: 3.5 GB.

 spark.executor.cores

 The number of CPU cores for each executor process.
-The default value is 1 CPU.
+Default value: 1.

 spark.executor.memory

 The amount of memory for each executor process.
-The default value is 3.5 GB.
+Default value: 3.5 GB.

 spark.executor.instances